-Basic EPS is computed by dividing net income by the weighted average number of common shares outstanding during the period, after retroactive adjustment for stock dividend declared in the current period, if any.
+Basic EPS is computed by dividing net income attributable to the common equity holders of the Parent Company by the weighted average number of common shares outstanding during the period, after retroactive adjustment for stock dividend declared in the current period, if any.
 Diluted EPS is also computed in the same manner as the aforementioned, except that, the net income and the number of common shares outstanding is adjusted for the effects of all potential dilutive debt or equity instruments.